 Ann’s books have been translated into twenty languages.
 Six series of Vera, the ITV adaptation starring Brenda Blethyn, have been broadcast in the UK, and sold worldwide; there have also been three series of Shetland, based on her Shetland novels.

 In 2006 Ann Cleeves was the first winner of the prestigious Duncan Lawrie Dagger Award of the Crime Writers’ Association for Raven Black, the first volume of her Shetland series.
 In 2012 Ann was admitted to the Crime Thriller Hall of Fame – alongside such all-time greats as Colin Dexter, Agatha Christie and Arthur Conan Doyle!
-In January 2017, the Crime Writers’ Association (CWA) announced that the CWA Diamond Dagger, the highest honour in British crime writing, will be awarded to Ann Cleeves this October.
+On 26 October 2017, Ann Cleeves was presented with the Diamond Dagger of the Crime Writers’ Association, the highest honour in British crime writing.

 The Seagull is Ann Cleeves’ searing new novel, about corruption deep in the heart of a community, and about fragile, and fracturing, family relationships.
 Publishers Weekly said “This nuanced, adroitly paced tale should satisfy both series fans and new readers.”